JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

 ## `N`-dimensional arrays

 In many cases, it is useful to use arrays with more dimensions to store data.
 As an example, we can mention RGB images, which are typically stored in `3`-dimensional arrays.
 In Julia, there is no straightforward way to create `N`-dimensional arrays.
-The typical way to create such an array is to create an empty array of appropriate size and then fill it manually or using a loop.
+The typical way to make such an array is to create an empty array of appropriate size and then fill it manually or using a loop.
 In this lecture, we will focus only on the basics of creating arrays.
-The lecture focused on [loops](@ref for-and-while-loop) will be later in the course.
+The lecture focused on [loops](@ref for-and-while-loops) will explain this topic in more details.

 There are several ways to initialize an array.
 The simplest and most common is using the `zeros` function.
-This function by default creates an array of given size filled with zeros of type `Float64`
+By default, this function creates an array of given size filled with zeros of type `Float64`.

 ```jldoctest arrays
 julia> A = zeros(3, 5, 2) # equivalent to A = zeros((3, 5, 2))